 Structural epoxy maintains mechanical properties at elevated temperatures far better than polyurethane.
 Standard epoxy formulations retain useful strength up to 80–120°C, with high-temperature specialty grades capable of service at 150°C or above.
 This makes epoxy the standard choice for applications near heat sources, in engine compartments, or in any environment where sustained elevated temperature is a factor.

 Polyurethane softens progressively with increasing temperature.
-Most structural polyurethanes begin losing significant stiffness above 60–80°C, and at elevated temperatures, creep under sustained load becomes a concern that epoxy does not share to the same degree.
-In cryogenic applications, however, polyurethane maintains flexibility where epoxy becomes increasingly brittle.
+Most structural polyurethanes begin losing significant stiffness above 60–80°C, and creep under sustained load becomes a concern that epoxy does not share to the same degree.
+In cryogenic applications, however, polyurethane maintains flexibility where epoxy becomes increasingly brittle — and rigid epoxy’s low-temperature limits are a common source of unexpected field failures, discussed further in Why Structural Epoxy Fails in Cold Weather.

 Chemical resistance follows a similar pattern.
 Structural epoxy resists a broad range of solvents, fuels, hydraulic fluids, and dilute acids and bases.
-Polyurethane is less resistant to many solvents and is susceptible to hydrolysis — degradation by moisture — particularly in hot, humid environments.
-Sustained exposure to water or steam at elevated temperatures can compromise polyurethane bond strength over time, while epoxy is largely unaffected under the same conditions.
+Polyurethane is less resistant to many solvents and is susceptible to hydrolysis — degradation by moisture — particularly in hot, humid environments; sustained exposure to water or steam at elevated temperature can compromise polyurethane bond strength over time, while epoxy is largely unaffected.

 Email Us if you need help evaluating which adhesive chemistry fits your service environment and load requirements.